Widemax/Dynamic-Vehicle-Application/README.md

-# Dynamic Vehicle Application
+# Dynamic Database

-A command-line application for creating and managing vehicles (Cars, Trucks, and Motorbikes) built with TypeScript and Inquirer.
+A command-line application for managing a company's employee database, built with TypeScript, PostgreSQL, and Inquirer.

 ## Table of Contents